 103. Obviously, if such special classes are created by amendment of the company's articles of incorporation, such amendment will have to be approved by shareholders.
-Such amendments will be instigated by management, however, and in most cases can be approved by a mere majority of the outstanding voting shares.
+Such amendments will be instigated by management, however, and in most cases can be ing" have produced new financial products that "strip out" the claim on earnings from the claim on assets at liquidation, further diluting the classic concept of the roles of directors and shareholders.104 Finally, the increase in institutional shareholdings in major corporations105 marks a shift from individual investors, who may need more judicial protection against managerial overreaching, to sophisticated institutional investors who could, if they chose, protect themselves approved by a mere majority of the outstanding voting shares.
 Cf. MO.
 REV. STAT. § 351.090 (Supp.
 1993).
 The common shareholders, as a widely dispersed group, are in a poor position to organize to resist a proposal that is more in management's interest than in that of the shareholders, if they even recognize what is happening.
 Shareholders also suffer from "free rider" problems and "rational apathy."
-That is, it may be too expensive for an individual shareholder to inform himself adequately on a matter submitted for shareholder approval; small shareholders may choose to rely on the efforts of larger shareholders-institutions-to perform the research and vote appropriately.
+That is, it may be too expensive for an individual shareholder to inform himself adequately on a matter submitted for shareholders-institutions-to perform the research and vote appropriately.
 These shareholders are "free riders" on their efforts.
 For the same reasons, it is rational for them to be apathetic about matters presented to the shareholders: their holdings are too small to have any effect, anyway.
 Further, the statute permits the articles to give the directors the power to set the terms of preferred stock.
-Mo.
+MO.
 REV. STAT. § 351.180(1) (1986).
 This power has often been used to create "poison pill preferred."